BK20210310/LASSO/README.md

 # LASSO (Least Absolute Shrinkage and Selection Operator)

-## Introduction

 LASSO is one method for feature selection.
 LASSO adds L1 penalty on GLM (Generalized Linear Model) to select important features.

+## Introduction

 Here, I used gene expression data as an example to implement LASSO.

-GSE130563 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE130563) is a microarray data which analyzed 23786 genes of skeletal muscle samples from PC patients with and without cachexia.
+GSE130563 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE130563) is a microarray data which analyzed 23786 genes of skeletal muscle samples from PC (Pancreatic Cancer) patients with and without cachexia.

 ## Data visualization
+First, that's take a look of 23786 genes (features).
 Volcano plot is a data visualization tool for microarray data.
-Fold change and p-value are used to compare gene expression between cachexia and
+Fold change and p-value are used to compare gene expression between cachexia and non-cachexia.
 The horizontal axis is log fold change and vertical axis is -log p-value.
 P-value was calculated by t-test.

 ![volcano plot](https://user-images.githubusercontent.com/80352910/140676210-5211e0c7-bfb6-40ff-94f0-63abd70c72ed.png)